deciduously/music/post.md

 $ cargo new music
 ```

-Open that directory in the environment of your choice.
+Open your new `music` project directory in the environment of your choice.
 We'll use two crates, the Rust term for external libraries, to replace the functionality not found in the Rust standard library:

 * [`rand`](https://docs.rs/rand/0.7.2/rand/) - [Random number generation](https://en.wikipedia.org/wiki/Random_number_generation)
 * [`rodio`](https://docs.rs/rodio/0.10.0/rodio/) - [Audio signal processing](https://en.wikipedia.org/wiki/Audio_signal)